mohitjain/mohitjain/_posts/2012-12-17-5-explaining-views-in-backbone-js-learning-backbone-js.md

 ## Rendering the view

-So backbone offers constructor for the views ie known as initialize ie it will be automatically called when you initiate a view.
+So backbone offers constructor for the views, i.e., known as initializing, i.e., it will be automatically called when you initiate a view.

 {% highlight javascript %}
 initialize: function(){
 }
 {% endhighlight %}

-Backbone also offers a method render that will render out the output for the data of the model associated with that view. ie
+Backbone also provides a method render that will render out the output for the data of the model associated with that view. ie

 {% highlight javascript %}